Configuring SaTScan for Retrospective Cluster Detection

 from pathlib import Path

-def generate_satpram(case_path: str, pop_path: str, output_dir: str,
+def generate_satscan_prm(case_path: str, pop_path: str, coords_path: str,

-model_type: int = 1, num_sims: int = 999,
+output_dir: str, model_type: int = 1,

-max_spatial_size: float = 0.5, max_temporal_days: int = 30) -> str:
+max_temporal_days: int = 30) -> str:

 """Generate an audit-ready .prm file for retrospective SaTScan execution."""

-# Validate CRS alignment
+# Validate input schemas

-case_df = pd.read_csv(case_path)
+case_df = pd.read_csv(case_path, sep=r'\s+', header=None,

-pop_df = pd.read_csv(pop_path)
+pop_df = pd.read_csv(pop_path, sep=r'\s+', header=None,

 if not required_case_cols.issubset(case_df.columns):